eremetic-framework/eremetic/README.md

 ## Building

 ### Environment
-Clone the repository into `$GOCODE/src/github.com/alde/eremetic`.
+Clone the repository into `$GOCODE/src/github.com/klarna/eremetic`.
-This is needed because of internal package dependencies.
+This is needed because of internal package dependencies

 ### Install dependencies
 First you need to install dependencies.
 Parts of the eremetic code is auto-generated (assets and templates for the HTML view are compiled).
 In order for go generate to work, `go-bindata` and `go-bindata-assetfs` needs to be manually installed.